taranvohra/Siteglide-docs/developer-tools/release-notes/module-system-files-changelog.md

 # 🛳️ Module - System Files - Changelog

+### 2.8.2.6 - 11th December 2024

+* Add more logging to Form Submissions to support debugging
+* Add an alert box warning when a user tries to navigate off the page during a Form Submission

+***

 ### 2.8.2.5 - 10th July 2024

 * WebApps/Modules - Added a new sort type for list output - 'item\_ids'.
 This can be used to output items in order of IDs provided to the 'item\_ids' parameter.
 This is especially useful for outputting DataSource Multi fields in the same order the items were selected/ordered in Admin - [Docs](https://developers.siteglide.com/webapp-list-layouts) - [Roadmap](https://roadmap.siteglide.com/core-platform/p/webapps-multi-data-source-output-order)